imunozn/Udacity_project_III/README.md

 ### Hi there 👋
+### The attached document responds to the third Data Analysis Fundamentals project.
+It solves some questions and tries to find some trend refering to: What does patients fail to their medical appoitnments?

 <!--
 **imunozn/imunozn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.